irinaColgiu/queue_plugin/ReadMe.txt

 GATK/Queue plugin

-The GATK's pipelining system (Queue - https://www.broadinstitute.org/gatk/guide/topic?name=queue) uses QScripts for describing the flow of data through the pipeline and processing done on it.
-This application is used for converting a QScript into an abstract directed acyclic graph (adag).
-From the ADAG that contains the input, output and bash command for each node, the functionality is automatically extracted into a shell script with the same functionality as the original qscript.
-The shell script has been obtained through a topological sort of the ADAG, hence by transforming the graph into a set of steps, to be executed serially.
+The GATK's pipelining system (Queue - https://www.broadinstitute.org/gatk/guide/topic?name=queue) uses QScripts for describing the flow of data through a pipeline and processing done on it.
+The QScprits are to be executed in parallel in a distributed environment.
+The current application (Queue_plugin) is used for converting a QScript into a shell script so that the pipeline can be executed serially as well, not only in parallel as done by GATK Queue.

-The ADAG that results follows practically the internal representation that Queue uses for the graph of jobs: nodes represent a state described by the bunch of files, edges represent transitions between the states - the next state is obtained by running a command.
+The way Queue_plugin achieves this is by parsing the QScript and constructing an abstract directed acyclic graph (ADAG).
+An ADAG follows the internal representation that Queue uses for the graph of jobs: nodes represent a state described by the bunch of files, edges represent transitions between the states - the next state is obtained by running a command.
+The ADAG is afterwards transformed into a shell script with the same functionality as the original QScript.
+The shell script is obtained by topologically sorting the ADAG, hence the result is a sequence of steps(shell commands usually involving GATK) to be executed serially.

-The bash commands in the shell scripts represent the components of the pipeline that was originally described in the qscript.
-Basically the components of the pipeline are to be run sequentially, by invoking GATK jar.

 Usage:
 The ShellPlugin is to be run with the same parameters as when running Queue itself - for more details see GATK/Queue official documentation.
 A basic run would take the following mandatory parameters: